leerach/sf-evictions/README.md

-# Evictions in San Fransisco 3D Geospatial visualization
+# Evictions in San Fransisco 3D Geospatial Visualization

 ### using Deck.gl, Mapbox, and Open SFData.